lachiescarsbrook/CanID/README.md

 ![Banner](figures/CanID_logo.png)
 ## **Introduction**
-The canid identification (`CanID`) workflow takes low-pass (i.e. screening) sequencing data as input, and accurately determines the taxonomic status of each sample (i.e. dog or wolf), as well as calculating a suite of summary statistics (Fig. 1).
-With as few as 500 SNPs (Fig. 2), `CanID` is 100% accurate at distinguishing all dogs and wolves (both modern and ancient), including pre-contact American dogs and extinct Pleistocene wolves, whose ancestry is largely unrepresented in contemporary canid populations.
+The Canid IDentification or `CanID` workflow takes low-pass, paired-end screening data as input, and accurately determines the taxonomic status of each sample (dog or wolf), as well as calculating a suite of summary statistics (Fig. 1).
+With as few as 500 SNPs (Fig. 2), `CanID` is 100% accurate at distinguishing all ancient and modern dogs and wolves, including pre-contact American dogs and extinct Pleistocene wolves, whose ancestry is largely unrepresented in contemporary canid populations.
 Recent dog-wolf hybrids can also be identified (Fig. 3).

 ## **Citation**
 The manuscript which presents `CanID` is currently in preparation.
 In the meantime, please cite this workflow as follows: